ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/Container.rst

    cp /mnt/lfs4/HFIP/hfv3gfs/role.epic/containers/ubuntu20.04-intel-landda-release-public-v1.2.0.img .

+..
+COMMENT: Check container path!

 Other Systems
 ----------------

-On other systems, users can build the Singularity container from a public Docker :term:`container` image or download the ``ubuntu20.04-intel-landda-release-public-v1.2.0.img`` container from the `Land DA Data Bucket <https://registry.opendata.aws/noaa-ufs-land-da/>`__.
+On other systems, users can build the Singularity container from a public Docker :term:`container` image or download the ``ubuntu20.04-intel-landda-release-public-v1.2.0.img`` container from the `Land DA Data Bucket <https://registry.opendata.aws/noaa-ufs-land-da/>`_.
 Downloading may be faster depending on the download speed on the user's system.
 However, the container in the data bucket is the ``release/v1.2.0`` container rather than the updated ``develop`` branch container.

+..
+COMMENT: Check container name!

 To download from the data bucket, users can run: